Finance & Accounting with CIMA

 If you are applying with an EU or non-EU qualification, please check our Postgraduate Entry Requirements page which gives more information about country-specific entry requirements.

-Applicants must have achieved a degree in any business or accounting related discipline.
+Applicants must have achieved an Honours degree in any business or accounting related discipline or an equivalent international degree qualification.

 Applicants with lesser qualifications may also be considered if they have sufficient relevant work experience within the industry, and/or hold other degrees, as long as they have started to study with any accounting and finance professional body, such as ACCA, CIMA, etc.